tjjlemaire/MorphoSONIC/README.md

 ### Single-compartment (node) models

-The package contains several **node** classes that define the punctual membrane sections:
-- `Node` defines the generic interface of a generic punctual membrane section.
-- `IintraNode` defines a punctual node that can be simulated with intracellular current injection.
-- `SonicNode` defines a punctual node that can be simulated with ultrasound stimulation.
+The package contains a `Node` class that provides a NEURON wrapper around the models defined in the PySONIC package.
+This class defines a generic section object with a specific membrane dynamics that can be simulated with both punctual electrical and acoustic drives.

 ### Multi-compartment (spatially-extended) models

 The package also contains several classes defining multi-compartmental model expansions, at various spatial scales.

 At the nanometer scale, an `ExtendedSonicNode` class that simulate the behavior of a **nanoscale spatially-extended SONIC model** with two coupled compartments (i.e. nodes with geometrical extents): an "ultrasound-responsive" sonophore and an "ultrasound-resistant" surrounding membrane.
 As this model is radially symmetric, some adaptation was needed in order to represent it within the *NEURON* environment (check [this link](NEURON_radial_geometry.md) for more details).

-At the morphological scale, several **fiber** classes define spatially-extended fiber models:
+At the morphological scale, several models of **unmyelinated and myelinated peripheral fibers** are implemented:
-- `SennFiber` defines a generic interface with the implementation of a spatially-extended nonlinear node (SENN) model.
+- `SennFiber` implements a spatially-extended nonlinear node (SENN) myelinated fiber model, as defined in Reilly 1985.
+- `SweeneyFiber` implements the SENN model variant defined in Sweeney 1987.
+- `MRGFiber` implements the double-cable myelinated fiber model defined as in McIntyre 2002.
+- `UnmyelinatedFiber` implements an unmyelinated fiber model defined as in Sundt 2015.

+Those fiber models can be simulate upon stimulation by different types of **source** objects:
+- `IntracellularCurrent` for local intracellular current injection at a specific section.
-- `IextraFiber` implements the required methods to simulate the model with extracellular potentials resulting from a stimulation current injected at a distant source.
+- `ExtracellularCurrent` for distributed voltage perturbation resulting from current injection at a distant point-source electrode.
-- `IintraFiber` implements the required methods to simulate the model with intracellular currents injected at a given node.
-- `SonicFiber` implements a SENN fiber in which each node represents a local instance of the SONIC model.
-It thus allows to simulate the fiber model for various acoustic pressure distributions, resulting either from local abstract sources or from distant, more realistic physical sources (e.g. transducers).

-These spatially-extended models are very generic in that they can represent any arrangement of nonlinear nodes connected by internodal resistances.
-As such, they can be used to model both **myelinated** and **unmyelinated** fibers, depending on assigned geometrical parameters (e.g. zero length internode for unmyelinated fibers).
-The `myelinatedFiber` and `unmyelinatedFiber` "constructor functions" have been defined to facilitate the instantiation of any `SennFiber` subclass for both fiber types.
-For the latter type, an appropriate spatial discretization is chosen based on the results of a convergence study.

-Moreover, several **source** classes are implemented to compute spatially-distributed inputs from various source types, used to drive the models:
-- `PointSource`, `IntracellularPointSource` and `ExtracellularPointSource` define interfaces to work with generic, intracellular (i.e. at a given node) and extracellular (i.e. at some 2D location) point source objects.
-- `CurrentPointSource` and `AcousticPointSource` enrich `PointSource` with methods and attributes specific to electrical currents and acoustic pressures, respectively.
-- `ExtracellularCurrent` defines an extracellular point-source electrode in a homogenous medium, injecting a current at a given location w.r.t. the fiber
-- `IntracellularCurrent` defines an intracellular point-source electrode, injecting a current at the center of a given node
-- `NodeAcousticSource` defines an abstract acoustic perturbation applied over the membrane of a given node
+- `SectionAcousticSource` for local acoustic perturbation at a specific section.
-- `PlanarDiskTransducerSource` defines an extracellular acoustic point-source coming from a planar disk ultrasonic transducer in a homogenous medium, with a given surface normal particle displacement velocity on its surface.
+- `PlanarDiskTransducerSource` for distributed acoustic perturbation resulting from sonication by a distant planar acoustic transducer.

 ### Membrane mechanisms (NMODL)

-The membrane mechanisms of several conductance-based point-neuron models are implemented in the **NMODL** neuron language:
-- `CorticalRS`: cortical regular spiking (`RS`) neuron
-- `CorticalFS`: cortical fast spiking (`FS`) neuron
-- `CorticalLTS`: cortical low-threshold spiking (`LTS`) neuron
-- `CorticalIB`: cortical intrinsically bursting (`IB`) neuron
-- `ThalamicRE`: thalamic reticular (`RE`) neuron
-- `ThalamoCortical`: thalamo-cortical (`TC`) neuron
-- `OstukaSTN`: subthalamic nucleus (`STN`) neuron
-- `FrankenhaeuserHuxley`: Xenopus myelinated fiber node (`FH`)
+Most point-neuron models defined in the PySONIC package have been translated to equivalent membrane mechanisms in **NMODL** language.
+Please refer to the PySONIC package for a list of these membrane mechanisms.

 ### Other modules